Xon77/Live4Life/README.md

 ## Images

 <p align="center">
-The performance tool in context with all its controllers
+<b>The performance tool in context with all its controllers</b>
 </p>
 ![Controllers](/images/Controllers2021bis.jpg)

 One of the views of the GUI to choose among dozens of sequences and global parameters
 ![Global](/images/ViewGlobal.jpg)

-One of the views of the GUI to compose the details of sequences
+One of the views of the GUI to compose the details of sequences of spatialised sound events
 ![Seq](/images/ViewSeq.jpg)